TheoChem-VU/PyFrag/README.rst

    H      -1.97386865      -2.66955518      -0.87144525
    H      -1.12556673      -2.41201402       0.698583

    Geometrycoor END

 Result example
 --------------
-After a job is submited, a website that summarize all information which include the converge inforamtion, the latest structure in the form of movie, the latest energy and coordinate and the activation strain analysis (if a job is finished) will pop up.
-User can decide if the trend of optimization is right or wrong, if necessary, the job can be stoped.
-After the input is varied, job will be resubmited and resume from where it stoped before.
+After the job has been submitted, a website like figure below will be launch that summarize all relevant information, including: a. the convergence information, b. the latest structure from the optimization in the form of movie, c. the latest energy and coordinates, and d. the activation strain analysis (if a job is finished).
+The user can decide if the trend of optimization is right or wrong, and if necessary, the job can be stopped.
+If the input file has been modified, the job will be resubmitted and the overall workflow will resume from where it stopped before.

 .. image:: jobresult.png
    :alt: result